 It is always safest to avoid gathering with individuals outside one’s household.
 And locating activities outdoors—where wind and sunlight can disperse particles and inactivate the virus—is safer than indoors, particularly if the activity requires the removal of face coverings.

-If activities must take place in shared indoor spaces, managing the indoor air won’t eliminate the risk of COVID-19 transmission, but it can significantly reduce it, particularly when combined with other safety precautions (like use of face coverings, limits on the number of people in the space, and vigilant social distancing).
-As stated by the U.S. Centers for Disease Control and Prevention (CDC) in its scientific brief on airborne transmission of coronavirus, “ventilation and avoidance of crowded indoor spaces are especially relevant for enclosed spaces, where circumstances can increase the concentration of suspended small droplets and particles carrying infectious virus.”
+If activities must take place in shared indoor spaces, managing the indoor air won’t eliminate the risk of COVID-19 transmission, especially among unvaccinated people, but it can significantly reduce it, particularly when combined with other safety precautions (like use of face coverings, limits on the number of people in the space, and vigilant social distancing).
+(For more information, see the CDC’s scientific brief on airborne transmission of coronavirus.)

-In general, the more people you have in an indoor environment, the greater the need for increasing the circulation of fresh, outdoor air to dilute airborne particles.
+In general, the more people you have in an indoor environment, (especially if some are not fully vaccinated against COVID-19), the greater the need for increasing the circulation of fresh, outdoor air to dilute airborne particles.
 Provide fresh air to the areas of your buildings with the highest number of occupants.
-In areas where you are unable to increase outdoor air, reduce the number of people even further, space people greater than six feet apart, and take other measures to improve ventilation and air filtration.
+In areas where you are unable to increase outdoor air, consider reducing the number of people even further, spacing people at least six feet apart, and taking other measures to improve ventilation and air filtration.

 Who Should Follow This Guidance?